-Every New Year’s Eve, Chris and I gather up our friends, family, and EWL peeps for a little resolutions party.
+Every New Year’s Eve, Chris and I gather up our friends and family for a little resolutions party.
 It is without a doubt one of my favorite days of the entire year.
 Together, we hang out, set off fireworks, and laugh about the crazy adventures over the last year.
 Right before the New Year hits, we each write out individual resolutions on paper lanterns and release them into the sky.
 There is something so powerful about declaring your resolutions out loud to those closest to you.
 These kinds of promises, as opposed to silent promises, give us an added layer of accountability that we all need…including me!!
-It seems like just yesterday we were sending our lanterns off with the season 4 peeps…and in just a few days now, we’ll be repeating this tradition with our new group of friends!!

 1. Have a heart-to-heart conversation with yourself and ask—and answer—the hard questions: Why do I want to achieve this goal?
 How will my life be better by achieving it?
 If this is a repeat goal, why did I fall (because we never fail!) the last time?
 What will I do differently this time?